hawkwynd/tesseract/README.md

 # Tesseract
 ## The metadata of the Shoutcast Steaming Service
+This is the project of Hawkwynd Radio's web front end, which is a labor of love in the search for a better display of metadata/content while a song is being played on the Shoutcast Server.
+My love of music, and running my own station started with a idea, and has grown to this point.
+It is open source, and constantly being improved/updated.

+I share this repository to anyone who is looking to have a better, responsive HTML based Shoutcast Radio station front-end.

-Uses the Discogs API to populate the content during the current song played.
+Tesseract uses Discogs API to populate the content during the current song being played.

 ### How it works
 - Tesseract asks Shoutcast Server for current playing Artist/Title `Pink Floyd` - `Money`